connormcd/plugzilla/README.md

 CLONE_FROM_SEED                PDB3100001           SEED_PDB31           => we took a preclone and converted it to a clone
 ```

+Notes

-Note that there are many many options in terms of cloning for pluggable databases.
+1) There are many many options in terms of cloning for pluggable databases.
 This package goes with the Keep-It-Simple policy.
 It is going to clone pluggables by

 - making the source read only
 - cloning the datafiles replacing existing pluggable name with a new one

-As you'd expect, this software comes WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+2) As you'd expect, this software comes WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-Don't forget - you're messing with pluggable databases here.
+3) Don't forget - you're messing with pluggable databases here.
 Don't be THAT person that drops all your data!

+4) Notice when a pending pluggable becomes owned by a developer, the files are not being moved or renamed.
+This is done to keep the operation nice and snappy.